in today’s lesson, I am going to teach you all about past continuous tense in Urdu and Hindi languages.

 - _____ Ahmed lifting his luggage?

-Here is the video lesson of Past continuous tense in Urdu that helps you understand much better
+>Here is the video Lesson of Past Continuous Tense in Urdu

 Here is our Dailymotion channel.
 You can find more videos of English language click here